metacritical/scmbag/README.md

 Pronounced 'Scumbag', is a bag of shortcuts for source control management program 'git'.

 #### How about SCMPUFF which is written in 'golang' and not an obscure language like scheme?
-Scheme is Fast (Specifically chicken scheme takes half as much time as scmpuff).
+Scheme is Fast (Specifically chicken scheme takes half as much time as scmpuff), the current version on racket is little slower than chicken.
 <img src="https://i.imgur.com/jFP9sub.png" title="source: imgur.com" />
 But unfortunately chicken compiler introduces breakign stuff so we have to resort to mediocre path to portability.